kelekcibo/hpcg_laik/bin/doc.md

   * Changed README and created new file in setup to enable LAIK
 * Scripts to reproduce test cases with shrinking/expanding

-## 17 Implementing the Sparse layout
+## 17 Implementing the compact vector and sparse layout

 * Overview of the interface
   * Analyzed lex_layout and generic layout interface
-* Adjusting the functions to implement the sparse layout
+* Need to refactor code
+  * current code in data.c is adjusted only to use of lex_layout
+    * need a generic way